dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 _decentralized applications_ or _dapps_.

-A second kind of decentralized denotes who is in control of changing a dapp, or a smart contrat more generally.
+A second kind of decentralized denotes who is in control of changing a dapp, or a smart contract more generally.
-That is, in general dapps running on the IC or smart contracts on other decentralized platforms can still be controlled by a single, central entity and thus still be under centralized control.
+In general, dapps running on the IC or smart contracts on other decentralized platforms can still be controlled by a single, central entity and thus still be under centralized control.
 As we will motivate below, it is often beneficial if a dapp is also under